MaskAnyone/MaskAnyone/README.md

 Follow these steps to install MaskAnoyone:

 Make sure you have installed [Docker](https://docs.docker.com/get-docker/) on your system and set the appropriate permissions.
-Then run the following command:

 Clone this repository and then run the following commands in this directory.
-If this is the first time you are running the project, this process can take a while depending on your internetconnection.
+If this is the first time you are running the project, this process can take a while depending on your internet connection.
 If your connection times out, just run the command again.

 ```bash
 docker-compose build